 Serrano Pepper Flavor

 If you are familiar with the flavor of a jalapeño, then you’ll have an idea of the serrano’s taste.
 It is vegetal, similar to a green bell pepper, with a slight sweetness.
-It also has a natural smoky flavor that is mild but very pleasant.
+It also has a natural smoky flavor that is mild but very pleasant, distinguishing it from sweet varieties.

 The crunchy and crisp texture of green serranos is excellent for cooking.
 They are commonly used in salsa and guacamole, but are also great pickled with carrots and onions.
 This is commonly referred to “serrenos en escabeche.”